unzippedzebra/joyofcreation/my-docs-site/docs/recommendedPrinters.md

 > If you prefer a "set it and forget it" experience, Prusa and Bambu remain better primary choices.

 > If you're excited by tinkering, modding, and tuning, Sovol, Anycubic, or Creality might be good budget alternatives.

+## The Shortlist

+Prusa

+Prusa Mini

+Prusa MK4

+Bambu Lab

+A1 Mini

+A1